-Don Bank is a remarkable mid-19th century timber slab cottage that survives with its garden amidst North Sydney’s bustle and high-rise office buildings.
-Now on the NSW State Heritage Register, it was saved from the bulldozer by community support and opened as a museum in 1981.
+Don Bank is a remarkable mid-19th century timber slab cottage that survives with its remnant Victorian garden amidst North Sydney’s bustle and high-rise office buildings.
+It is on the NSW State Heritage Register, and was saved from the bulldozer by community support and opened as a museum in 1981.

-Set in the heart of North Sydney, Don Bank Cottage is the oldest wooden house in North Sydney.
-It is a unique historical space available for hire by community groups and is perfect for art groups, music and film societies or play reading.
+This unique historical space is available for hire by community groups and is perfect for art groups, music and film societies or play reading.

 6 Napier Street, North Sydney NSW 2060

-The museum is located in the heart of the North Sydney CBD, less than ten minutes walk from North Sydney Railway Station and is also close to bus stops on Miller Street and Pacific Highway.
+The museum is less than ten minutes walk from North Sydney Railway Station and is also close to bus stops on Miller Street and Pacific Highway.